cjpais/writing/serve/day/dec1_2020/index.md

 and would like it to be more 3D I guess?
 Real AR is so much more interesting than this, but this is also important.

+Thanks to this SO post: https://stackoverflow.com/questions/45090716/arkit-how-to-put-3d-object-on-qrcode

+Lots of digging through Apple's docs.
+Would like to experiment with mesh this week as well.

 Have a few things I want to play with tomorrow

 * Photogrammetry from the video of The Tower
   * Colocation for Nvidia GPU's???~!!!!
+  * call geeks candy shop to see if we can get an nvidia gpu with cuda for cheap to use meshroom or whatever
+  * break video into photos
+  * Need to record accelerometer data in addition?
+Make sure they are only capturing at a certain speed?
 * Finish making Mesa Rim QR Code Labels
 * Automatically create days for this daily writing thing so I can stay sane
   * Think about next generation folder hierarchy